aldebaran/qibuild/doc/other/rosbuild.rst

 Introduction
 ------------

-This tutorial is targeted towards rosbuild users wanting to know more about qiBuild
+This section is targeted towards rosbuild users wanting to know more about qiBuild

 General comparison